realm/realm-js/packages/realm-web/README.md

 - The ability to link a user to another identity.
 - Persistance of the users tokens in the browsers local storage (user must reauthenticate after a page reload).
 - The types for the `Realm.Credentials` namespace is not fully implemented.
+- No device information is sent to the service when authenticating a user.